turisap/.rcfiles/README.md

 2. open vim and run `:PlugInstall` to install plugins
 3. you will possibly need to download a color theme (there will be a warning in this case)
 4. restart vim

+# requirements
+1. you have to have `typescript` installed globally for linting js